Trafford Assist is Trafford's Local Welfare Assistance scheme designed to help residents:

 - In addition all white goods will be fully tested and meet all current regulations relating to domestic electrical appliances within the UK.
 They will also be covered by a warranty.

 Food parcels will be based on family size and dietary requirements, and are designed to feed a family for 3 days.
-If an award is made, then it will be available to collect from Altrincham, Partington, Sale, Stretford or Urmston libraries.

 The scheme can help residents on prepayment cards with an emergency top up of gas or electric.
 Awards are made through a voucher system and are credited onto your pre-payment card at a Paypoint Outlet.